 Laqi Thish for the document format and building the foundation for BLM discussion and optimization.

-Shoutout to the Black Mage channels on the Balance Discord and every BLM player.
+Shoutout to the Black Mage channels on the Balance Discord and every Black Mage player.

-Originally, I wasn’t planning on writing this document as it’s almost 5.55 and 6.0 changes are around the corner.
-If I happened to play Black Mage back in 5.3 as much as I do now and had the inspiration to dive deeply into the theorycrafting, I would have chosen to publish this document a year earlier.
 My initial intention with my previous Transpose lines document was simply to create a compilation of Transpose lines as such a thing was absent.
+I did not anticipate being this deeply involved with Black Mage theorycrafting.
 However, as I dug through the different forms of rotations, I became intrigued with them and gradually discovered more things about them and about Black Mage.
-There is a sort of mathematical beauty in seeing an optimal BLM rotation with upgraded lines and perfect alignment of procs, ticks, and mechanics.
+There is a sort of mathematical beauty in seeing an optimal BLM rotation with upgraded lines and perfect alignments of procs, ticks, and mechanics.
 The base or standard BLM rotation is extremely easy, but evidently, this is only the surface.
 Beneath the surface lies a hidden but vast arsenal of optimizations to increase BLM’s damage.
 Mastering the usage of this arsenal takes incredible skill, and it’s a great contrast to the simplistic nature of the base rotation.
-If BLM doesn’t get much changed in 6.0 and most of what is listed in this document remains relevant, then with updates, it will continue to serve its purpose.
-If BLM does get enough change to cause the obsolescence of Transpose and/or no B4 optimizations, then let this be a record of what was once possible.
+In an age where job complexity is reducing across the board, I am proud that Black Mage still has much to offer, and I am excited to see what players do to push its limits.